-In the previous issue of Info Point, we discussed how you can improve your business health through process characterization.
+In the previous blog, we discussed how you can improve your business health through process characterization.
 We described in general how process characterization works: your consultants conduct interviews, identify issues, develop process maps, and facilitate team reviews to identify improvement objectives.
 You may be surprised at some of the double-work and disconnects that become clear during this process.
-To ensure you don't automate an inefficient solution, your consultants help streamline your processes prior to implementing a software solution.
+To ensure you don’t automate an inefficient solution, your consultants help streamline your processes prior to implementing a software solution.
 Remember, a smooth flow of information maximizes all your corporate assets.

 During process characterization:

 You choose what is called the Process Owner.
 The Process Owner is the person(s) who initiates, champions, and supports the process improvement project and is the person(s) with overall responsibility and authority for the processes included in the project.
 The Process Owner is responsible for:

 - Identifying improvement objectives or critical business issue(s) targeted for mapping and/or improvement.

 - Defining the boundaries of the process to be characterized.